sdiehl/stephendiehl.com/posts/production.md

-When using Generics to derive ToJSON and FromJSON instances there is ``fieldLabelModifier`` field that can be used to modify the derived field so the serializer does not have to match the Haskell record accessor.
-In this we'll ``drop`` the first three characters.
+When using Generics to derive ToJSON and FromJSON instances there is ``fieldLabelModifier`` field that can be used to modify the derived field so the serialize does not have to match the Haskell record accessors.
+For example we'll ``drop`` the first three characters:

 ```haskell
 data Login = Login